Review our resources for client conversations.

 We're always looking for exceptional team members.

 Core bonds have long served as the centerpiece of investors’ fixed income portfolios because they have historically provided a combination of diversification, yield and stability.
-Yet since the 2008-2009 financial crisis, the Federal Reserve has kept interest rates at historically low levels to help the economy regain its footing.
-These policies have left investors to search for income outside their core bond portfolios.
+Yet since the 2008-2009 financial crisis, U.S. interest rates have remained relatively low, leaving investors to search for income outside their core bond portfolios.

 Some investors have turned to dividend-oriented equities to augment their income.
-However, today’s record-setting stock market performance has created some concern about a potential downturn that could lead to portfolio losses.
+However, heightened stock market volatility and the aging bull market may be reasons to seek additional income sources.

-High-yield bonds offer an additional option for investors looking for income to complement – not replace – their core bond portfolios.
+High-yield bonds offer another option for investors looking for income to complement–not replace–their core bond portfolios.
 While high-yield bonds are more volatile than core bonds, the additional risk comes with greater income potential than either core bonds or dividend-oriented equities.

 In addition, the performance of high-yield bonds is subject to a wide variety of economic and market influences.
 For example, performance can vary depending on whether credit spreads – the difference in interest rates between highly rated U.S. Treasury bonds and lower-quality high-yield bonds with similar maturities – are wide or narrow.

-By choosing a passive, an index-mirroring high-yield strategy, an investor could unknowingly invest in the debt of companies with high levels of business and financial risk.
+By choosing a passive high-yield strategy that mirrors an index, an investor could unknowingly invest in the debt of companies with high levels of business and financial risk.
 That’s why we believe investors may benefit from the expertise of an active manager who seeks to identify the most attractive bonds within the high-yield category and navigate the various risks.

 A skilled active manager can look for companies with the potential to carry their debt loads through changing market and economic conditions and reduce debt over time.
 In-depth, company-specific research can identify companies with specific attributes, such as well-positioned product lines, experienced management teams, and the ability to deliver attractive cash flows.

 The high-yield landscape can shift quickly as economic and market conditions change.
-When this occurs, index-based passive investment strategies don’t have the flexibility to trade higher-risk debt for more attractive opportunities, which potentially exposes investors to substantial losses in their portfolios.
-By contrast, active managers have the opportunity to respond to changing market conditions, which may help shield investors from some of the declines in the high-yield market.
+When this occurs, index-based passive investment strategies don’t have the flexibility to trade higher-risk debt for more attractive opportunities.
+This characteristic of passive investing potentially exposes investors to substantial losses in their portfolios.
+By contrast, active managers can respond to changing market conditions, which may help shield investors from some of the declines in the high-yield market.

-An actively managed portfolio of high-yield bonds may effectively serve as a complement to core bonds for those investors who understand the risks.
-Used judiciously, high-yield bonds have the potential to enhance income and total return.
+An actively managed portfolio of high-yield bonds may effectively serve as a complement to core bonds for investors who understand the risks.
+Used judiciously, high-yield bonds may enhance the income, total return potential and diversification of a portfolio.

 Find resources to help you navigate today’s markets to build a diversified portfolio.

-The current market has some investors looking for income.
-Used judiciously, we believe high-income bonds may fill that need.
+As interest rates edge lower, investors or left looking for new sources of income.
+Used wisely, we believe high-income bonds may fill that need.

 Diversification does not assure a profit nor does it protect against loss of principal.